 Conceptual photography is all about ideas, symbols, and themes.
 It’s the perfect way to express yourself and make the most of your creative freedom.

-To take successful conceptual photography, you have to come up with an original idea.
-Then you have to edit your results in a way that represents your vision clearly.
+For good conceptual photography, you have to come up with an original idea.
+Then you have to edit your results in a way that communicate your vision.

-Before you start planning your shoot, inspire yourself with these 16 conceptual photos.
+But how do you come up with conceptual photography ideas?
+Before you start planning your shoot, inspire yourself with these 32 conceptual photos.

-You can use things that are often used as backgrounds, such as walls, to make a concept come to life.
+You can use common backgrounds, such as walls, to make a concept come to life.
 A wall with graffiti art could make your subject look like it has wings, for example.

 Look for interesting street art in your area.
-This challenge will improve your street photography and conceptual photography skills at the same time.
+This challenge will improve your street and conceptual photography skills.

 Many of us live in places full of at least some kind of nature.
-You can go out and take photos in your local park to improve your macro photography skills, for example.
+You can go out and take photos in your local park, for example.

 Experiment with different items in your home to boost your creativity.